 In this post, we will cover the ins and outs of planning your perfect tropical getaway to the beautiful state of Hawaii, from finding a great deal on airfare to the islands most beautiful beaches.
 Planning the details of your vacation can make your vacation one you remember.

 Decide when to go

-Rain in Hawaii doesn’t mean you will experience a torrential downpour; most rainfalls are just a light drizzle depending on which island you’re visiting.
+Every Hawaii packing list needs to include both rain gear and a coat.
+Hawaiian rainfalls are usually just a light drizzle, but even that depends on which island you’re visiting.
 For example, the island of Kona only gets about five to eight inches of rain a year, while the Isle of Hilo gets about 180 inches.

 Hawaii's temperatures can drop to lows of 60° F (15° C) during the winter months and reach highs of 90° F (32° C) in the summer months.
 If you visit Mauna Kea on the island of Hawaii or the Haleakala Crater on the isle of Maui, you should bring a coat.
 Temperatures can drop down to lows of 25° (-4° C) daily.

 If you ask someone which Hawaiian island is the best to visit, you’ll probably get a different answer every time.
 Hawaii has eight main islands, and a visitor can choose from six of them so, you have a wide variety of options.

 One thing about Hawaii most people don’t realize is that all the islands are different.
 Each island has its own personality and culture for you to explore.